Richa521/News/README.md

 # News App

-Welcome to the News Aggregator app!
+Welcome to my News app!
 This Android application provides a convenient way to stay updated with the latest news headlines.
 The app fetches the top headlines from various countries, allows users to swipe to delete or pin articles, and introduces a dynamic update feature to display new headlines regularly.

 ## Essential Features